Wrist mounted vibration transducers – not again!

 Now imagine you are the barrister for a HAV injury claimant.
 Based on the above, just how easy would you find it to drive a coach and horses through a risk management defence based on wrist-mounted vibration data capture?
 Potentially a very costly mistake…

 The new HSE guidance on HAV measurement and management covering the increasing concerns over mis-measurement may well change the way you measure and monitor HAV risk – dramatically… We have developed a short HAV Master Class competency update workshop that covers these and other issues.
 Check availability and dates to ensure that you are up to date with best practice.

 There is considerable deliberately disingenuous disinformation put out by some suppliers taking advantage of the technical nature of the subject to promote sales of products that do not perform as advertised.
-Tool timers: probably fine.
+Tool timers: fine if properly set-up.
 Vibration dosimeters: absolutely not.
-In addition, the whole thrust of their approach is that you should spend your resources on continuous, costly logging and measurement rather than on reducing the risk.
+In addition, the whole thrust of the wrist/glove mounted automated vibration measurement system approach is that you should spend your resources on continuous, costly logging and measurement rather than on reducing the risk.
 This directly contradicts HSE advice and goes against current best practice.